padogrid/hazelcast-3-app-pado/README.md

 ### WSL Users

-If you are using WSL without the X server then set the correct Windows JAVA_HOME path run 'desktop.bat' as follows.
+If you are using WSL without the X Server then set the correct Windows JAVA_HOME path run 'desktop.bat' as follows.

 ```bash
 # Change directory where the Windows scripts are located.